arschles/go-in-5-minutes/episode16/README.md

 ### Twitter

-First, We're live [on Twitter](https://twitter.com/goin5minutes)!
+We're live [on Twitter](https://twitter.com/goin5minutes)!
 Go follow us at https://twitter.com/goin5minutes.

 ### Blog

-Second, I'd like to announce the __Go In 5 Minutes Blog__ at https://www.goin5minutes.com/blog/!
+I'd like to announce the __Go In 5 Minutes Blog__ at https://www.goin5minutes.com/blog/!

 I'll be writing posts about the same kinds of topics you see here, but in more details.
 Follow along to get even more out of the screencasts.